 I am a competitive tennis player (USTA 4.0 ranking), and I love to hike, swim, and play golf.
 And I am the owner CEO of a large commercial Painting, Wallcovering and Design company.
 My life is full and exciting!

-Three years ago, if you looked at me you would think I was very fit…even I thought so.
+Five years ago, if you looked at me you would think I was very fit…even I thought so.
 I ate what I thought was a decent diet, I wasn’t overweight, and I was pretty energetic.

 What happened?
 Was there a defining moment that triggered change or did you have a gradual journey?

 There were days when I could feel my blood pressure rising.
 A pounding in my chest and head.
 Usually I brushed it off as “just a stressful day” but it started happening more often.
 I went to my doctor to get it checked out.
 I discovered I had stroke-level high blood pressure and my doctor convinced me to start medication to get my hypertension under control.
 All the exercise I did and the “healthy diet” I was eating with lean meat and low-fat dairy wasn’t helping.
 I still needed medication, and it bothered me.
 Why?
 Was it just my genetic destiny?

 Then my sister (the co-founder of MamaSezz!) recommended that I try eating a whole food plant-based diet.
 She already had our mother eating this way and we were all shocked that it had reversed her heart disease, surprising her cardiologist.
 I thought I should at least give it a try.